Phamie Gow

-Phamie Gow is a singer from Scotland, is known internationally as a classical/celtic crossover musician and composer.
-She is a creative director/producer of her record and publishing company and also produces and directs short films/music videos.
-Gow is an advocate for peacemaking through the humanities.
+Phamie Gow is a composer, musician, folk and sacred music singer, multi-instrumentalist, musical director and producer.
+Her work is often associated with Classical and Celtic crossover music.
+She is the creative director and producer of Wildfire Records and Publishing house, an independent label and music publishing company, and has also produced and directed short films and music videos.
+Her music has been broadcast on national UK radio stations around the world.

+Gow is also an advocate for peacemaking initiatives through the humanities.

 Early life and education

-Gow was born in Scotland, though has lived abroad including Europe and America.
-She first publicly performed at the age of 11, having taught herself to play the Celtic small harp in six months using a tutor book and cassette.
-She claims that from that moment to the present day, she had a clear vision that she wanted to be a performer in whatever shape or form that may be.
-In her teens she later studied classical piano with the late composer and concert pianist Ronald Stevenson, having been a young student of Savourna Savourna his daughter,.
+Gow was born in Scotland and has spent periods living in Europe and United States.
+She began performing publicly at the age of 11, after teaching herself to play the Celtic small harp using a tutor book and cassette.
+She later studied classical piano with composer and concert pianist Ronald Stevenson, after having been a student of his daughter, Savourna Savourna.

-After obtaining a distinction in her Grade 8 ABRSM music exam at 15, Gow was one of the first to be accepted to study a Bachelor of Arts Degree in Scottish Music at The Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland) in Glasgow, focussing on the Celtic harp, whilst continuing to study classical piano and composition privately.
-In her early twenties she was invited to return to the Royal Conservatoire this time to teach the piano as part of this degree course over a couple of years.
+At 15, Gow achieved a distinction in her Grade 8 ABRSM music exam.
+She was among the first students to be accepted to study a Bachelor of Arts Degree in Scottish Music at The Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland) in Glasgow, where she fosued on the Celtic harp, while continuing private studies in piano and composition.
+In her early twenties, she returned to the Royal Conservatoire to teach piano for a period.

-Her first commission as a composer was at the age of 16 for a local short film on the subject of the Millenium.
-Gow wrote "Annandale", which is featured on her Moments of Time album and is featured regularly on Classic FM.
-This particular composition has been chosen for various classical music compilations and made it into the Classical British music charts on Classic FM.
+Her first commission as a composer came at the age of 16 for a local short film on the subject of the Millenium.
+She wrote "Annandale", later included on her album Moments of Time, which has been broadcast on Classic FM and included in classical music compilation releases.
+It was listed into the Classical British music charts on Classic FM.